 - a.
-Planning and Development shall transmit the application for a certificate of appropriateness, together with the supporting material, to the review body for its consideration. - b.
-Prior to the issuance or denial of a certificate of appropriateness by the Commission, the applicant and other property owners likely to be materially affected by the application shall be given an opportunity to be heard.

-- All meetings of the Historic Development Commission shall be open to the public in accordance with the North Carolina open meetings law, N.C.
+Planning and Development shall transmit the application for a certificate of appropriateness, together with the supporting material, to the review body for its consideration. - Prior to the issuance or denial of a certificate of appropriateness by the Commission, the applicant and persons meeting the criteria of G.S.
+160-A-393 shall be given the opportunity to be heard at the hearing. - All meetings of the Historic Development Commission shall be open to the public in accordance with the North Carolina open meetings law, N.C.
 Gen. Stat.
 Chapter 143, Article 33B. - d.
-Interior arrangement shall not be considered by the review body and no certificate of appropriateness is required for interior repairs or renovations, except for designated interior features of Historic Landmarks. - e.
-The review body shall not refuse to issue a certificate of appropriateness except for the purpose of preventing the construction, reconstruction, alteration, restoration, moving or demolition of buildings, structures, appurtenant features, outdoor advertising signs or other significant features in the -HOD-G, -HOD-S or for Historic Landmarks, which would be incongruous with the special character of the district or Landmark. - The Commission shall render its decision in written form, including its reasons for issuing or denying the certificate and a summary of any citation to the evidence, testimony, studies or other authority upon which it based its decision. - g.
+Interior arrangement shall not be considered by the review body and no certificate of appropriateness is required for interior repairs or renovations, except for designated interior features of Historic Landmarks as allowed in Sec.
+10.2.16.D.2. - e.
+The review body shall not refuse to issue a certificate of appropriateness except for the purpose of preventing the construction, reconstruction, alteration, restoration, moving or demolition of buildings, structures, appurtenant features, outdoor advertising signs or other significant features in the -HOD-G, -HOD-S or for Historic Landmarks, which would be incongruous with the special character of the district or Landmark. - f.
+The Commission shall render its decision in written form, including its reasons for issuing or denying the certificate and a summary of any citation to the evidence, testimony, studies or other authority upon which it based its decision. - g.
 Without objection from any interested parties, the Historic Development Commission may hold summary proceedings on Certificates of Appropriateness.
 Such proceedings shall be a public meeting and the Commission's decision shall be rendered in written form. - h.
 In all proceedings or public hearings before the Historic Development Commission with regard to an application for a certificate of appropriateness, the burden of producing substantial evidence or testimony is upon the applicant and if the applicant fails to do so, the Commission shall deny the certificate. - i.
-Notwithstanding any other provisions of this UDO, the Historic Development Commission may require additional evidence or memoranda of authority to be submitted and may take the matter under advisement until such evidence or memoranda have been submitted and considered up to the 180-day limit established above. - j.
-As part of its deliberation, the Commission may view the premises and seek the advice of the North Carolina Division of Archives and History or such other expert advice as it may deem necessary under the circumstances.
+Notwithstanding any other provisions of this UDO, the Historic Development Commission may require additional evidence or